ONLYOFFICE/build_tools/.github/ISSUE_TEMPLATE/bug_report.md

 **Steps to reproduce the problem**:

-*Please make sure your error can be reproduced, Docker can be great help*
+*Please make sure your error can be reproduced, Docker can be a great help*

 **build_tools base repo version**: